Brentwood, California: Public library

 The temporary Brentwood branch of the Contra Costa County Library, located at 104 Oak Street, across from the Civic Center and City Park, was razed early in 2017, along with two other city-owned buildings at 118 and 120 Oak Street to be replaced by the long-awaited new Brentwood branch library.
 The Brentwood City Council approved the design for the new 20000 sqft facility in September 2016.
 The facility was completed in 2018, and serves a population of more than 50,000.
 The library collection includes materials in both Spanish and English.
 It also offers a wide variety of media, including DVDs, CDs, and audiobooks, as well as a large print collection.
 The library offers a number of programs for all ages, including storytimes for babies and toddlers.

 Demographics

-Brentwood first appeared as a city in the 1950 U.S. census since the city's incorporation in 1948.
+Brentwood first appeared as a city in the 1950 U.S. census following the city's incorporation in 1948.